-Martha grew up in Vermont, where clawhammer banjo was being played everywhere she went.
-She started on guitar, but as soon as she heard that infectious “Bum-Ditty” rhythm, she was hooked.
-By the time she was twenty, she was learning fiddle tunes, banjo tunes, songs, and even back-up techniques on the banjo.
-Soaking up tunes and old time songs as she travelled across the country, Martha listened to as many artists as possible and began to develop her own style of playing that borrowed from bluegrass, folk, old time, and even blues genres.
+Martha grew up in Vermont, where clawhammer banjo where clawhammer banjo was being played everywhere she went.
+She started by playing guitar, but as soon as she heard that infectious “Bum-Ditty” rhythm, she was hooked.
+By the time she was twenty, she was learning fiddle tunes, banjo tunes, songs, and back-up techniques on clawhammer banjo.
+Soaking up tunes and old time songs as she traveled across the country, she listened to as many artists as possible to develop her own style of playing.

 Teaching clawhammer starts with listening.
 Martha likes to “meet my students where they are” by listening to their tuning, timing, rhythm, and overall musicianship so that she can help them with the skills that will do the most good!